ItaiShek/Wazzapp/README.md

 ```

 ## Notes
-* The only difference between the executables is that one displays the messages via tkinter messagebox, while the other does so via the console.
+* The only difference between the executables is that one displays the messages via messagebox, while the other does so via the console.
-* The JPEG files are overwritten by the software with the fixed versions.
-It creates a backup in the same directory as the original image, using the extension '.bak', and deletes it once the new file is successfully saved.
 * The only affected files are JPEG/JPG images, other files/directories will be skipped.
-* The identification of the JPEG format relies on the `imhdr` library, which can sometimes [overlook JPEG formats](https://github.com/python/cpython/issues/60716).
-I didn't experience any issues with it on WhatsApp images.
+* The identification of the JPEG format and conversion relies on the `stb` library.
 If you're facing false negatives with WhatsApp images, feel free to open an issue, and I'll look into changing it.

 ## Todo
 [ ] Create a macOS version.